maintaina/boilerplate/README.md

 # workflows
-An authoritative source for workflow snippets to use in the maintaina-com packages.
+An authoritative source for workflows, snippets and templates to use in the maintaina-com packages.